Aldo Leopold Elementary Green Schoolyard Project

-The project will connect Leopold students to nature through new and exciting spaces for healthy and creative play and through an environmental education curriculum that describes the benefits of green infrastructure and its positive impact on local watersheds.
-Teachers will have the opportunity to take their students to outdoor classrooms for more hands-on learning.
-Getting kids outdoors is important for their mental and physical health and has been shown to improve academic outcomes.
+Increasing children’s exposure to the outdoors is important for their mental and physical health and academic performance.
 Research compiled by the Children and Nature Network shows that children have better academic outcomes, more creative options for active play, increased occurrence of beneficial/cooperative play, and greater mental health from exposure to green schoolyards.

 Leopold Elementary School is one of four designated Community School’s in the Madison Metropolitan School District (MMSD).
-The collaborative nature of this project will rely on the characteristics that allow MMSD Community Schools, like Leopold School, to thrive.
 Leopold is the largest elementary school and has the most diverse student population in MMSD.
 To find out more information about Leopold, head to their website or go to their Facebook page.

 Green schoolyards bring learning and play to life.
 They split the schoolyard into different worlds that kids can explore through outdoor learning and healthy and creative play.
 These hands-on, multi-sensory landscapes benefit users and the surrounding environment.
 Learn more at: https://www.greenschoolyards.org/living-school-grounds.